 Sustainability degrees focus on the intersection of environmental, social/cultural and economic systems through the lenses of the sciences, social sciences and humanities.
 The study of sustainability includes not only environmental sciences and social sciences, but also the study of social and cultural systems, from history to anthropology to philosophy to cultural diversity.

+Those degrees fall into broad categories.
 You can visit the following pages on our site for comprehensive listings of the schools that offer each type of degrees program:

 - Environmental Engineering Degrees

 - Environmental Science Degrees

 Though such degrees have a definite focus, you’ll find that all of them include some elements of both science and policy.
 There are good reasons for that multidisciplinary approach to sustainability education.

 Sustainability professionals working in policy or business need to have a firm understanding of the latest science to develop effective practices; those entering the sciences need the soft skills to appeal to the public and decision-makers when advocating for those practices.

 While many schools offer degree programs focused on the environmental aspects of sustainability (especially environmental science and social sciences), a growing number of schools are expanding these programs or creating new programs that focus on sustainability itself.Degrees in sustainability and other related areas are available for students at every level, from undergrads preparing for entry level positions or laying the groundwork for further study, to grad students looking to make serious career moves and take on more influential positions.